 Background monitor 18b-14 was installed in September 2014 to replace 18b-08.
 18b-08 was sampled on three occasions.
-18b-14 has been sampled on eight occasions.
-In June 2018, the alkalinity concentration of 180 mg/L was lower than historic minimum concentration of 190 mg/L at this location.
+18b-14 has been sampled on 10 occasions.
+During the June 2019 event, several parameters showed higher (alkalinity, sulphate, calcium, zinc, nitrate) or lower (sodium, chloride, iron) concentrations compared to previous results.
 Variations in parameter concentrations are expected due to the limited dataset and are a result of natural variability or may be due to mud used during the drilling process, which is slowly cleaning out.